pritom02bh/SQL-for-Data-Analytics-BI/Basic MySQL/README.md

 Creating a Database:

-                       CREATE DATABASE IF NOT EXIST Sales;
+                       CREATE DATABASE IF NOT EXISTS Sales;
                                       OR
                        CREATE SCHEMA IF NOT EXISTS Sales;